 But the brand had become stale.
 It is a family-owned business with little attention paid to the branding discipline throughout the years.
 The founder and current CEO has decided to step away, and his son is stepping in to take the reins.
 This represents a number of critical issues for the company but also a huge opportunity: What better time to launch a new brand for this 30-year-old company than with this handoff to new leadership?
 The time was right for change, especially given how the company’s name and brand limit the scope of what the company can be, who it can serve, and where it can compete.

 Gallery engaged Feed Media, a Denver Public Relations firm that handles everything from hyper-local campaigns to full-scale national/international programs, for help.
-Feed Media turned to Three Over Four (formerly Aaron Templer LLC) to lead the brand strategy and naming process.
+Feed Media turned to Three Over Four (formerly Aaron Templer LLC) to lead the rebrand strategy and naming process.
+This case study examines that process.

 During preliminary research, we discovered that customers freely and effortlessly swapped the name “Carts of Colorado” with the name of the outgoing owner and president.
 This supported leadership’s concerns.
 Relationships were very deep and strong between outgoing leadership and key, bread-and-butter customers.
 With such a strong foot in the past, the new brand and naming process had to honor these relationships.